angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment2.md

 <h3>Setting up GitHub repository</h3>
 <p>
-    For assignments 2-4, each team work in their own private repository in the
+    For assignments 2-4, each team will work in their own private repository in the
     <a href="https://github.com/ucla-cs134-spring2026">
         ucla-cs134-spring2026
     </a> GitHub organization.